jimijimiyo/empirion/README.md

 Current working versions (February 2022):
 - empirion_v3.2 with referencing of the other ontologies;
 - empirion_v4 with direct import of the other ontologies.
 These versions are the same with the exception of other ontologies reuse style.
+The file empirion.ttl is the same that v3.2.

 The project's page and publications: https://www.researchgate.net/project/Development-of-the-knowledge-bases-from-empirical-research-datasets-ontological-approach-EMPIRION